jetbrains-academy/kotlin-onboarding-introduction/Introduction/AlmostDone/FinishTheGame/task.md

 ### Hints

 <div class="hint" title="Possible ways to expand the project">
-  Try to expand this project yourself!
-For example, add new pre-defined pictures or filters.
+  Try expanding this project yourself!
+For example, add new predefined pictures or filters.
 </div>